wodo/django-ct/docs/index.rst

   WHERE ancestor = st AND length <> 0

 Queries for direct parent or child nodes should also use the "length" attribute in "ct".
 We know the path length of a immediate child is 1.
-The Searching for the direct children of "st" is now straightforward:
+The searching for the direct children of "st" is now straightforward:

 .. code-block:: sql

   childs(st)

-  SELECT descendant
+  SELECT descendant AS child
   FROM ct
   WHERE ancestor = st AND length = 1